What is Air?

 Post Event Regroup and Support

 AIR is a supportive intervention.
-It is a voluntary tool to use after a challenging event.
+It is a voluntary tool to use for yourself, with a buddy, or with a group after a challenging event.
 It's safe and private, and respects an individual's natural coping ability.
 It encourages reflection, promoting resilience and recovery.

 It can take as little 5 minutes and have massive impact.